canonical/vanilla-framework/templates/docs/base/tables.md

 Data tables are used to organize and display all information from a data set.

+We capitalize table headings and any proper nouns in the table.
+Use other capitalization and punctuation consistently throughout the table.

 <div class="embedded-example"><a href="/docs/examples/base/table/default" class="js-example">
 View example of the base table
 </a></div>